-My attempt to shed light on the gradual intensification of word technologization and some of the seemingly basic tools that enhanced this process will comprise of practical experiment(s) driven by theoretical research, the latter possibly being the basis for my thesis.
-This starts by immersing myself in a more in-depth study of the emergence of literacy out of primal aural/oral culture, thereby drawing heavily on the extensive work that Walter J. Ong and Marshall McLuhan have done within this terrain.
+My attempt to shed light on the gradual intensification of word technologization and some of the seemingly basic tools that enhanced this process will comprise of practical experiments driven by theoretical research, the latter possibly being the basis for my thesis.
+It is not my intention to ultimately create a tool that will enhance or 'improve' existing techniques but rather to open a space for new questions regarding appropriated practices of reading and writing in relation to their origins in oral culture.
+I will do this by making small alterations to existing conventions, to see what effects these changes have not only on output, but also on the ways a subject adjusts his/her habits to these changes.
+The project will allow you to become aware of what it means to use omnipresent technologies such as the alphabet, rather than essentialize either speech or writing, print or e-text or set them in false opposition to eachother.
+To do this, I will first delve into an in-depth study of the emergence of literacy out of primal aural/oral culture, thereby drawing heavily on the extensive work that Walter J. Ong and Marshall McLuhan have done within this terrain.
 I will focus closely on the invention of print and its importance for the evolution of literate cultures and the development of a textual organization of consciousness.
-The next step will be to move into the realm of electronic media, which is a significant step in the evolution of literacy because it created a framework for what Ong refers to as 'second orality'.
-It initiated possibilities of mediated communication and registration based on principles of primary oral cultures together with functional and conceptual characteristics of print culture, such as telephone, radio, television, and so forth.
-The role, appropriation and importance of 'editing' has also changed drastically through these developments, an aspect that will be part of the core of my research.
+The next step will be to look at how electronic media initiated possibilities of mediated communication and registration by intertwining principles of primary oral cultures with functional and conceptual characteristics of print culture in hitherto unimaginable ways.
+I will try to take these shifts into account by referring and reacting to them in a practical manner.